Saturday, April 14, 2018

 How can we explain this unanimity?
 In corporate media, as far as I know, only one voice dared to speak plain truth: Fox News’ Tucker Carlson.
 Carlson’s healhty skepticism and sanity deserve a nationwide hats off.
 Watch:

-The very speed to verdict, the very unanimity of our elites, only suggests all the more that the story is fishy.
-The only organization that could have possibly provided evidence as to what happened in Douma, the Organization for the Prevention of Chemical Weapons (OPCW), was just yesterday preparing to visit the site.
+The very speed to verdict, the very unanimity of our elites, only underlines the fishiness of the whole Douma story.
+The one organization that could have possibly provided evidence as to what happened in Douma, the Organization for the Prevention of Chemical Weapons (OPCW), was just yesterday preparing to visit the site.
 Isn’t it interesting that the US, Britain and France decided to quickly pull off their strikes against Assad before the OPCW had time to investigate?
 If I didn’t have such respect for our elites, I’d be tempted to say that it almost looks like they didn’t really want to know what the OPCW might find.

 There’s been plenty of evidence of a recent and growing Deep State push to go to war with Russia and its allies.
 The Skripal poisoning in London on March 4th is almost certainly part of this concerted effort.
 Attempting to poison Skripal and his daughter served no purpose for Putin and made no sense in terms of timing and execution.
 The only thing it succeeded in doing was giving Britain and her allies an opportunity to demonize the Russian government and expel diplomats.